joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 ### Why the anti-pattern is bad

+Let's consider this example:

-Many organisations launch a new design system and then shortly after check its accessibility.
+An organisation launches a new design system and then shortly after checks its accessibility.
 The issue is lots of important design decisions will have already been made at this point and any changes needed can't be made easily.

 Another important consideration is certain changes can't be made in isolation without affecting the whole.